Job Inquiry Letters: How to Write & Send Them (+Examples)

 Your contact information

-How should you send a job inquiry letter?
+Should you send a job inquiry email or a letter?

 You have a couple of options when it comes to sending your job inquiry letters.
 The first is to mail a printed copy of your letter, along with a chronological resume, to the contact person.
 This has the advantage of being both traditional and professional.
-It also ensures that human eyes will see the submission, even though they may not actually read it.
+It also ensures that human eyes will see the submission.
 Alternatively, you could send it via email.
-Again, there is no guarantee that anyone will read it.

 With an email submission, you can typically skip the otherwise-obligatory contact heading details, and instead get right to the matter at hand.
 It is still important to ensure that the presentation is professional, well-organized, and informative.
 For example: